fearless contest information

-The Official Rules govern the rules of the Swipe Right Contest.
+The Official Rules govern the rules of the Fearless Contest.
 If this FAQ or other materials contradict the Official Rules, the Official Rules take priority.

-- Eligibility: Canada (excluding Quebec) and US, aged 18 and up
+- Eligibility: legal residents of Canada and US, aged 13 and up

 - Stories must be original work, previously unpublished, and in English

-- Stories posted in the Public Forum track give us first world rights, may publish elsewhere 90 days after the contest ends
+- Stories posted in the Public Voting track give us first world rights, may publish elsewhere 90 days after the contest ends

-- Stories posted only to the Grand Prize track retain ownership/copyright and publications rights UNLESS you win or opt into the Public Forum Prize track
+- Stories posted only to the Grand Prize track retain ownership/copyright and publications rights UNLESS you win or opt into the Public Voting Prize track

-- Winner's story will be published on the StoryBilder website.
-Winner must give us first world publishing rights, may publish elsewhere 90 days after the contest ends.
+- Winners'stories will be published on the StoryBilder website.
+Winners must give us first world publishing rights, may publish elsewhere 90 days after the contest ends.

-For the Public Forum Prize, stories will be open to public likes as soon as they're submitted and approved.
-Popularity will influence the top 25 stories we select for public voting, but it will not be the only factor.
-Once we announce the top 25 stories, public voting will decide the winner.
+For the Public Voting Prize, stories will be open to public likes as soon as they're submitted and approved.
+Approvals can take up to 24 hours, depending on submission volume.
+Popularity will influence the top 25 stories we select for public voting in each category, but it will not be the only factor.
+Once we announce the top 25 stories, public voting will decide the winners.

 All stories must be reviewed and approved before appearing in the public gallery.
-Please read the rules and FAQ to learn about topics, language and themes that are not permitted in the public forum.
+Please read the rules and FAQ to learn about topics, language and themes that are not permitted in the Public Gallery.
 If your story isn't accepted for the public gallery for any reason, it will still be considered for the Grand Prize.